AnnaDAndrea/CalculatorProjectGroup10/README.md

 Link documents: https://drive.google.com/drive/folders/1_HlmY1GuVqAFJDJqG38aNLi3EShv7ySs?usp=sharing

 In the "Product Backlog & Details" folder there are:
-- Design of Software Architecture [Weekly Updated]
+- Design of the Software Architecture
 - Product Backlog [Weekly Updated]
 - BurnDown Chart [Weekly Updated]
 - Definition of Done & Details
+- uml.png
+- Architecture.png

 In the "First Sprint" folder there are:
 - Sprint Backlog 1
 - Review Report 1
 - Retrospective Report 1

+In the "Second Sprint" folder there are:
+- Sprint Backlog 2
+- Review Report 2
+- Retrospective Report 2

+In the "Third Sprint" folder there are:
+- Sprint Backlog 3
+- Review Report 3
+- Retrospective Report 3

+Moreover, there is a presentation about the project: OnlyPresentation.ppsx